Tennis-Federer to call time on glittering career after next week's Laver Cup | Sports-Games

 A knee injury meant he has not played a match since losing at last year's Wimbledon, although many still hoped he could come back for one last golden farewell.
 But he said his age had finally caught up with him.

-"As many of you know, the past three years have presented me with challenges in the form of injuries and surgeries," Federer said in an 845-word statement posted on Instagram.
+"As many of you know, the past three years have presented me with challenges in the form of injuries and surgeries," Federer said in an 845-word statement posted on social media.
 "I've worked hard to return to full competitive form.
 But I also know my body's capacities and limits, and its message to me lately has been clear.
-I am 41 years old."
+I am 41 years old.

+"It's been a pleasure but also an honour and privilege to share all these years with you, living so many amazing moments on and off the court.
+"We will have many more moments to share together in the future, there are still lots of things to do...
+For now, I truly wish you all the happiness with your wife, Mirka, your kids, your family and enjoy what's ahead of you.
+I'll see you in London."

-'SPECIAL TALENT' "This is a bittersweet decision, because I will miss everything the tour has given me," Federer, who has two sets of twins with wife Mirka, added.
+'SPECIAL TALENT' Federer, who has two sets of twins with wife Mirka, said his decision to retire was bittersweet, as he would miss everything the tour had given him.

-"But at the same time, there is so much to celebrate.
-I consider myself one of the most fortunate people on Earth.
+"But at the same time, there's so much to celebrate.
+I consider myself one of the most fortunate people on earth," Federer added.
 "I was given a special talent to play tennis, and I did it at a level that I never imagined, for much longer than I ever thought possible."

 Federer was always regarded as a prodigiously talented youngster having first picked up a racket in Basel and won the Wimbledon junior title in 1998.
 Three years later he beat American great Pete Sampras on his way to the quarter-finals at the All England Club and it seemed only a matter of time before his breakthrough came.